evkx/evkx.github.io/content/technology/lights/headlights/_index.md

     <figcaption><h4>Tesla headlights</h4></figcaption>
 </figur>

 Another significant advantage of LED headlights is their durability.
 They are more resistant to vibration, shock, and temperature changes, making them highly reliable for long-term use.
-LED headlights also consume less power than traditional bulbs, improving vehicle fuel efficiency.
+LED headlights also consume less power than traditional bulbs, improving vehicle energy efficiency.

 Most EVs offer sensors that automatically shift between low and high beams depending on traffic.

 ## Matrix LED Headlights

-Matrix LED headlights, also known as adaptive LED headlights or pixel headlights, represent the next level of headlight technology.
-They use an array of individually controllable LEDs that can be selectively turned on or off to create precise and adaptive lighting patterns.
+Matrix LED headlights, also known as adaptive LED or pixel headlights, represent the next level of headlight technology.
+They use an array of individually controllable LEDs that the light controller selectively turns on or off to create precise and adaptive lighting patterns.

-Matrix LED headlights are capable of automatically adjusting the light distribution based on various factors, such as the vehicle's speed, driving conditions, and surroundings.
+Matrix LED headlights can automatically adjust the light distribution based on various factors, such as the vehicle’s speed, driving conditions, and surroundings.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/lights/headlights/matrixdim.jpg">